violaberg/dragon-name-game/README.md

 ### **Favicon**

-Favicon was created using a vector from [Vecteezy](https://www.vecteezy.com/) website with an idea to recreate the look of a dragon eye.
-I used [Faviconer](http://www.faviconer.com/) website to change it into favicon.
+I originally created favicon using a vector from [Vecteezy](https://www.vecteezy.com/) website with an idea to recreate the look of a dragon eye and used [Faviconer](http://www.faviconer.com/) website to change it into favicon but soon after realized [Heroku](https://www.heroku.com/) doesn't host static files.
+During my session with mentor he explained how to use web hosted image.
+I used [Google](https://www.google.com/) to search for dragon's eye, I chose one from [Deviant Art](https://www.deviantart.com/christoskarapanos/art/Dragon-s-Eye-585971591) and added it succesfully to my project.

 ### **Logo**